What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: Assumptions of Bell's theorem

 \begin{quote} \textbf{Settings Independence}: $P(\lambda | a,b) = P(\lambda) $. \end{quote}

 Starting with the latter, Settings Independence expresses the independence of the hidden state $\lambda$ from the measurement settings $a$ and $b$. \footnote{ Technically, Settings Independence is a statement about the probability (density) of $\lambda$ conditioned on settings, not the other way around.
-So, literally it says that the probability of $\lambda$ does not depend on settings, not that the probability of settings does not depend on $\lambda$.
 However, this does not mean that the violation of this condition would be a causal influence of settings on the hidden state (such an influence, if it occurred, would be retrocausal because the hidden state is provided at a time \textit{before} the choice of settings).
-This is just a probabilistic independence condition, which is, as such, symmetric, so the direction of conditionalization in the formula does not need to be aligned with the direction of causation in the case of the violation of this condition (cf. footnote \ref{fn:SI-violations}).} It is also called ``statistical independence'', ``measurement independence'', ``no conspiracy'' and even ``free will'' or ``free choice''.
-The latter two names are motivated as follows: measurement settings are chosen by humans, so if these choices are free, then they should not depend on the hidden state that is measured.
+This is just a probabilistic independence condition, so the direction of conditionalization in the formula does not need to be aligned with the direction of causation in the case of the violation of this condition (cf. footnote \ref{fn:SI-violations}).} It is also called ``statistical independence'', ``measurement independence'', ``no conspiracy'' and even ``free will'' or ``free choice''.
+The latter two names are motivated as follows: measurement settings are (or at least can be) chosen by humans, so if these choices are free, then they should not depend on the hidden state that is measured.
 The hidden state being such-and-such cannot prevent us from choosing these particular settings rather than others; moreover, it should not even influence the probability of our choice of these particular settings.